MicrosoftDocs/learn/learn-pr/dotnet-maui/build-mobile-and-desktop-apps/includes/5-add-controls-to-the-ui.md

 - The **App.xaml** and **App.xaml.cs** files that provide UI resources and create the initial window for the application.

 - The **AppShell.xaml** and **AppShell.xaml.cs** files specify the initial page for the application.
-It also hansles the registration of page pages for navigation routing.
+It also handles the registration of pages for navigation routing.

 - The **MainPage.xaml** and **MainPage.xaml.cs** file that define the layout and UI logic for the page displayed by default in the initial window.